News

 An $8B Acquisition

-Salesforce have officially acquired Informatica for a hefty $8B in equity value, as part of a bigger plan to strengthen Salesforce’s data foundations needed to support their AI ventures.
+Salesforce has officially acquired Informatica for a hefty $8B in equity value, as part of a bigger plan to strengthen Salesforce’s data foundations needed to support their AI ventures.
 Informatica’s functionality makes it perfect for this, providing a suite of data integration, quality, governance, and management tools designed to give organizations more control over their data.

 READ MORE: Salesforce Reopens Talks to Acquire Informatica